-Comboul et al. (2014) is a probabilistic model of age errors in layer-counted chronologies.
-The model allows a flexible parametric representation of such errors (either as Poisson or Bernoulli processes), and separately considers the possibility of double-counting or missing a band.
+BAM (Comboul et al., 2014) is a probabilistic model of age errors in layer-counted chronologies.
+The model allows a flexible parametric representation of such errors (either as Poisson or Bernoulli processes) and separately considers the possibility of double counting or missing a band.
 The model is parameterized in terms of the error rates associated with each event, which are intuitive parameters to geoscientists, and may be estimated via replication (DeLong et al., 2013).
 In cases where such rates can be estimated from the data alone, an optimization principle may be used to identify a more likely age model when a high-frequency common signal can be used as a clock (Comboul et al., 2014).
-As of now, BAM does not consider uncertainties geoChronR archives the outcome of all of these models in the LiPD format (McKay and Emile-Geay, 2016).
-One of the primary motivations for LiPD was to facilitate age-uncertain analysis, and geoChronR is designed to leverage these capabilities.
-LiPD can store multiple chronologies (called "chronData" in LiPD), each of which can contain multiple measurement tables (which house the measured chronological constraints) and any number of chronological models (which comprise both the results produced of the analysis, as well as metadata about the method used to produce those results) (figure 1).
-In LiPD, chronological models include up to three types of tables:

-20 about such parameters, representing a weakness of the method.
+As of now, BAM does not consider uncertainties about such parameters, representing a weakness of the method.
 Bayesian generalizations have been proposed (Boers et al., 2017), which could one day be incorporated into geoChronR if the code is made public.
-BAM was coded in MATLAB, Python and R, and it is this latter version that geoChronR uses.
+BAM was coded in MATLAB, Python, and R, and it is this latter version that geoChronR uses.